ahven/did/log_file_format.md

 For compatibility with GTimeLog it's also accepted to have two consecutive asterisks identified as a break, e.g. `lunch **`

+All the events in the file must be ordered chronologically.
+Otherwise an error is thrown.

 ## Complete day example

 ```